 There is currently no consensus around the short-term markers of anti-aging effects.
 Therefore, rapamycin trials should be focused on its potential side effects rather than anti-aging effects.
 We must be sure that the therapy is safe.
 In the future, the treatment should be conducted as a life-long phase I/II trial, with dose escalation of rapamycin/everolimus until the side effects are reached in an individual patient.
 The tailored optimal dose (see Figure 2) should be determined individually for each patient and may vary widely.
 Doses and frequencies should be limited by the side effects: stomatitis/mucositis, anemia, thrombopenia, leukopenia, edema, and pneumonitis.
 To be safe, even mild hyperglycemia should be avoided or mitigated with metformin.
 Treatment is intended to be life-long unless discontinued due to side effects.

 Self-medication (even by physicians themselves) should be avoided and strongly discouraged.
-Instead, we need anti-aging clinics that implement the entire anti-aging recipe, including a complimentary low carbohydrate diet and life style changes.
+Instead, we need anti-aging clinics that implement the entire anti-aging recipe, including a complementary low carbohydrate diet and lifestyle changes.
 Blood levels of rapamycin should be measured, as the rapamycin concentration in the blood varies greatly among individuals taking the same dose.
 Doses of rapamycin should be tailored: personalized dosing and schedules.
 There is no shortage of potential patients who unfortunately already employ self-medication with rapamycin, but there is a shortage of physicians to treat them.
 Fortunately, a prototype clinic already functions in the USA, demonstrating that it is feasible from a regulatory standpoint (see Alan Green’s practice, Little Neck, NY).
 We cannot wait for results from others if we want to live longer and healthier ourselves.
 The time is now.

 This article is addressed to clinical scientists and physicians.
 It is intended for informational and educational purposes only.
 Medical doctors interested in this topic may e-mail the author at Blagosklonny@rapalogs.com